 Andros Island Greece

 The Greek island of Andros seems to be largely unknown among first time visitors to Greece.

 It's a shame on the one hand, because this Cycladic island has far better beaches than Santorini, and more picturesque villages than Mykonos.

-On the other hand, it's great that Andros is a lot quieter than those two more famous islands!
+On the other hand, it's great – it means Andros is a lot quieter than those two more famous islands!

-This travel guide to Andros island in Greece is designed to help you plan your own visit.
+Not that you need it (but you can get it if you want!)… This travel guide to Andros island in Greece you're reading right now has everything you need to plan your own visit.

 We've included observations from our own experiences there which include places to see, where to stay, and the best things to do in Andros Greece.

 This travel guide to Andros in Greece is quite detailed.
 Your choice whether to read it all, or jump through to the section that catches your eye!